 Now that the weather is distinctly autumnal and winter is just around the corner, spending time indoors in the dry, comforting warmth of the home is invariably a more inviting prospect.
 Although this doesn’t mean it’s a time to pack away the pencils, brushes and paints.

 I decided to look through a box of old photos and came across two interesting photos of my step-children and a picture of a now, sadly deceased cat which I thought would make good images to practise on.

-Tom’s photo is a polar opposite.
+Tom’s photo is the polar opposite.
 (I am reliably informed he did eventually cheer up!)
-Baby portraits can be difficult because the proportions of the head are obviously different to adults.
+Baby portraits can be difficult because the proportions of the head are obviously different from adults.
 The features are more rounded and smoother, the eyes larger and mouth smaller.
-In the photo, his features are brightly lit with just a slight shadow being thrown on to right side of his face.
-This sets a challenge of picking out details and studying the picture to capture the expression and make sure the proportions are correct.
+In the photo, his features are brightly lit with just a slight shadow being thrown on to the right side of his face.
+This sets the challenge of picking out details and studying the picture to capture the expression and make sure the proportions are correct.
 Again, good practise.